ccrma/webchuck/README.md

 }
 ```

 You can also embed WebChucK as a JS module into your `index.html`.
-Here's an example below in JavaScript
+Here's an example below in JavaScript:

 ```html
 <button id="webchuck">Start WebChucK</button>